BenjaminDalziel/InfluenzaGeometry/README.md

 # Urbanization and climate shape the intensity of influenza epidemics in US cities

-This is code and data for Dalziel et al. 2018 Science
+Code and data for Dalziel et al. 2018 Science